Esri/jsapi-resources/bower/README.md

 ## Why
 You would use the Bower download of the ArcGIS API for JavaScript if you wanted to create local builds of your application.
-This is siimilar to what you can do with the [JavaScript Optimzer](https://jso.arcgis.com/) but locally.
+This is similar to what you can do with the [JavaScript Optimzer](https://jso.arcgis.com/) but locally.
 This can also provide an improved debugging experience as you will know which module an error originates from.

 ## Dojo